 Use Amazon’s reporting tools to track your campaign performance metrics, such as impressions, clicks, and conversions.
 Use this data to identify areas where you can improve your campaign and optimize your bidding strategy.

-Not everyone has the time to manage their own advertising campaigns, so that’s where working with an experienced Amazon PPC agency comes in handy.
+Not everyone has the time to manage their own advertising campaigns, so that’s where working with an experienced Amazon ads agency comes in handy.
 Look for an agency with many years of experience working with Amazon but also seeks to understand your brand.